-Sometimes we go so far and say, “I’ll be happy when…” a particular event occurs.
+Sometimes we say, “I’ll be happy when…” a particular event occurs.

-Many people are distracted by events because they don’t realize the power they have.
+Events distract many people because they don’t realize the power they have.

 This pattern of thought is common.

-Even if it is plain to see how a friend affects change in her life, she may be unable to see it.
+Even if it is plain to see how a friend affects change in her life, she may not see it.

 When you received a promotion or raise, how did it happen?

-Was it magically bestowed, or was it earned?
+Was it magically given, or was it earned?

 Reading it here and now, that logic seems flawed, right?